 - People who are the source of blood or other body fluid exposures (for example, when a health care worker has been stuck by a needle)

-- People receiving cancer treatment or treatment with drugs that suppress the immune system
+- People receiving dialysis, cancer treatment, or treatment with drugs that suppress the immune system

 What treatment is available for hepatitis B virus infection?